-To further support the role of women in innovation and tech the European Innovation Council (EIC) is offering a skills enhancement and networking programme for EIC-supported women entrepreneurs and researchers, the Women Leadership Programme (WLP).
+To support the role of women in innovation and tech, the European Innovation Council (EIC), in partnership with the European Institute of Innovation and Technology (EIT), offers a skills enhancement and networking programme for women researchers and entrepreneurs, the Women Leadership Programme (WLP).

-- Women researchers involved in research projects aspiring to lead the transition of their research into businesses.
+- EIC female researchers involved in research projects aspiring to lead the transition of their research into businesses.

 What does the programme offer?

 Participants will benefit from a tailored programme following a needs assessment, including specific training sessions with interactive exercises and discussions, networking events, personalised mentorship, and business-coaching schemes.